Skip to main content

 Some stories might have been considered funny because they depict a common human mistake, such as a deacon accidentally catching the church curtains on fire with his candle.

-An incense box doesn't burn and a church fire goes out
+An incense box doesn't burn and a church fire goes out (required)

 In two other stories, powerful men laugh because someone has told them something impossible will happen.
 But, God has the last laugh, because the impossible thing comes true.